nikwin/nikwin.github.io/_posts/2018-10-27-renownedExplorersCombat.md

 title: "Renowned Explorers Combat"
 tag: articles
 date: 2018-10-27
-desc: Examining the depth of the combat of Renowned Explorers.
+desc: "Examining the depth of the combat of Renowned Explorers."
 ---